About the AEC

 James is also an active member of the Canadian Addiction Counsellors Certification Federation and a registered Social Service Worker with the Ontario College of Social Workers and Social Service Workers.

 Karyn (Pabàmàdiz) Pugliese is a citizen of the Pikwàkanagàn First Nation in Ontario, and is of mixed Algonquin and Italian descent.
 When she is not engaged in acts of journalism, you'll find her paddling a canoe, shooting photos and eating frybread.
 She is an assistant professor of journalism at Toronto Metropolitan University.

 Karyn is best known for her work as a Parliament Hill reporter and as the Executive Director of News and Current Affairs at APTN (Aboriginal Peoples Television Network), where she ran the news department for seven years.
-She joined Toronto Met's faculty in the Spring of 2020 while completing a Nieman Fellowship at Harvard University.
+She joined TMU's faculty in the Spring of 2020 while completing a Nieman Fellowship at Harvard University.

 Karyn has worked in both daily news and on long-form investigations at a variety of outlets including ichannel, VisionTV, CBC and CTV.
 Karyn is also past president of the Canadian Association of Journalists, and she is currently a board member of Canadian Journalists for Free Expression.
 She is a Journalists for Human Rights Ambassador and worked as an expert trainer for the program in South Sudan in 2018.

 Her journalism has been recognized by the Canadian Association of Journalists, the Canadian Screen Awards, the Native American Journalists Association and the Public Policy Forum.
 She holds degrees in Journalism and History.